 Unlike a lot of clubs, the average age (Durchschnittsalter) in Berghain is around 35 years old (Jahre alt).
 The bouncers tend to let in people who are in their mid twenties or above.
 When you are under 25, or look very young (jung) in general, we would suggest tagging along with someone who is older (älter) than you.

 No squad goals here Taylor

-Even though you might think it would be a fun idea to go to Berghain with your entire squad, it is believed that this will slim your chances to getting in.
-When going with a big group, it is best to split up into smaller groups of maximum 4 people (Leute).
-Even though, some of your friend might not get in (kommt nicht rein), the lucky few will have the opportunity to catch a glimpse of what Berghain is really about.
-For the people who are thinking of going alone, you are more likely to get in.
+Even though you think it would be a fun idea to go to Berghain with your entire squad, it is believed that this will reduce your chances of getting in.
+When going with a big group, it is best to split up into smaller groups of maximum 4 peopl.
+Even though some of your friends might not get in, the lucky few will have the opportunity to catch a glimpse of what Berghain is really about.
+However, your biggest chance of getting in is if you are alone and meet some friends inside.